In the news -

 Many of the strategies derived from cognitive science focus on the crucial interactions between working memory and long-term memory and the important observation from cognitive science that our working memories have limited capacity.

 Some strategies focus on the best ways of ensuring that the use of the working memory is optimised to focus on relevant learning content rather than distractions (managing cognitive load and multimedia learning).
-Other strategies are more focused on practicing the process of retrieving information from long-term memory (such as spaced learning, retrieval practice, and interleaving).
+Other strategies are more focused on practising the process of retrieving information from long-term memory (such as spaced learning, retrieval practice, and interleaving).

 6. Multimedia Learning (including Dual Coding)